chelsejw/text-tictactoe/README.md

-# Text-tictactoe
+# About
-Text-based tictactoe for Zendesk.
+Text-based tictactoe for Zendesk take-home assignment.
 Program can generate boards of any size.
 Player wins as long as they have 3 consecutive markers in a row (horizontally, diagonally, vertically) regardless of board size.

 # Requirements